Chasing maximal pro-p Galois groups via 1-cyclotomicity: Introduction

+Theorem~\ref{thm:MinacTan G} has been proved independently by I.~Snopce and P.~Zalesski\u{\i} (unpublished).
+Theorem~\ref{thm:MinacTan G} provides a negative answer to the question posed in \cite[Rem.~3.7]{qw:cyc} --- namely, the Mina\v{c}-T\^an pro-$p$ group may be ruled out as a maximal pro-$p$ Galois group of a field containing a root of 1 of order $p$ (and thus as an absolute Galois group) in a ``Massey-free'' way.

-Altogether, 1-cyclotomicity of oriented pro-$p$ groups provides a rather powerful (and relatively novel) tool for understanding the structural properties of absolute Galois groups, which succeeds in detecting pro-$p$ groups which are not absolute Galois groups when other methods fail, as underlined above.
-We believe that further investigations in this direction will lead to new obstructions for the realization of pro-$p$ groups as absolute Galois groups --- see, e.g., Question~\ref{ques:new examples}.
+Altogether, 1-cyclotomicity of oriented pro-$p$ groups provides a rather powerful tool studying maximal pro-$p$ Galois groups, and it succeeds in detecting pro-$p$ groups which are not maximal pro-$p$ Galois groups when other methods fail, as underlined above.
+We believe that further investigations in this direction will lead to new obstructions for the realization of pro-$p$ groups as maximal pro-$p$ Galois group.

-{ \begin{rem} \rm Part of the research carried out in this manuscript was originally made public in the preprint \cite{cq:1smooth}, published on arXiv in April 2019, and submitted to a refereed journal (in particular, Theorems~\ref{thm:quot intro}--\ref{thm:GK intro} were \cite[Thm.~1.1--1.2]{cq:1smooth}).
-Subsequently, we decided to change strategy, and to split the original paper: this manuscript is the evolution of one of the two resulting pieces.
-In the meanwhile, the research on 1-cyclotomic oriented pro-$p$ groups went on, and Theorems~\ref{thm:quot intro}--\ref{thm:GK intro} have been used for proving results in \cite{cq:noGal,qw:bogo,BQW:raags}. \end{rem}}
+Actually, Theorem~\ref{thm:MinacTan G}, and the main result in \cite{sz:raags} (see in particular \cite[p.~1907]{sz:raags}), may lead to the suspect that 1-cyclotomicity is a more restrictive condition in comparison with the vanishing of Massey products.
+Thus, we formulate the following conjecture.

+\begin{conj} Let $(G,\theta)$ be an oriented pro-$p$ group, such that $\Img(\theta)\subseteq1+4\Z_2$ if $p=2$.
+If $(G,\theta)$ is 1-cyclotomic, then the pro-$p$ group $G$ satisfies the 3-Massey vanishing property; if moreover $G$ is finitely generated, then $G$ satisfies the strong $n$-Massey vanishing property for every $n\geq 3$. \end{conj}

+After the publication on the arXiv of an earlier version of this paper, A.~Merkurjev and F.~Scavia proved the first statement of Conjecture~\ref{conj} --- see \cite[Thm.~1.3]{MerScaH90} ---; while, on the other hand, there are 1-cyclotomic oriented pro-$2$ groups $(G,\theta)$ such that $\Img(\theta)\subseteq1+4\Z_2$, where $G$ is not finitely generated and does not satisfy the strong 4-Massey vanishing property --- see \cite[Thm.~1.6]{MerSca1}.
+In particular, \cite[Thm.~1.3]{MerScaH90} implies Theorem~\ref{thm:MinacTan G} (see also \cite[Rem.~6.3]{MerScaH90}).